Prolonged GC collection times

 This checks when the Elasticsearch JVM garbage collection times (in milliseconds) exceeds critical or warning levels.
 This is collected by graphite via collectd from the Elasticsearch API.

 Currently the check uses graphite function to summarise over a time period of 5 minutes and find the maximum value in that period.

-You can find the current value using curl if you SSH into the affected box:
+You can find the current value using curl if you create a tunnel to Elasticsearch then use curl to query the stats API:

 You need to look for the